jeyu54217/Notes/README.md

 - Comparison X, Y
   ```
-  Please provide a detailed comparison of 'X' and 'Y', including a list of differences, as well as the pros and cons of each.
-X,Y= "  "
+  1. Provide a detailed comparison of 'X' and 'Y' in a table.
+2. list the pros and cons of each.
+X,Y= " , "
   ```